 A forward contract, also referred to as a forward, is a type of customizable derivative contract between a buyer and a seller that sets the sale of an asset at a specific price on a specific future date.
-Like all derivatives, a forward contract is not an asset itself but a contract representing the potential future trade of an underlying asset.
+Like all derivatives, a forward contract is based on an underlying asset.

 How Do Forward Contracts Work?